5GCity/5GCity-monitoring/README.md

 - _cd apache_exporter_
 - _./apache_exporter &_

-Otherwise, valid ONLY for monitoring one only remote node from another "local node"
+Otherwise, valid ONLY for monitoring one only remote node from another "node"

 a2.
 You can find apache exporter on _/opt/monitoring/exporters/apache_exporter.tar.gz_ so you can put this file on local node on any directory